ReInHerit/multimedia-chatbot/vqanswering/readme.md

       5. Click the "Create new secret key" button on the key page to generate a new key.
       6. Copy the key and paste it in the OPENAI_KEY field of the .env file.
 Don't forget to put it in quotation marks.
       7. Download pytorch_model.bin and config.json from https://huggingface.co/Faisalrahi/pytorch_model.bin/tree/main and place it in the question_classifier/models/vqa_bert folder.
+  3. ___Google Analytics key___
+     1. Go to https://analytics.google.com/analytics/web/ and click on the "Get Started for Free" button.
+     2. Sign in with your Google account.
+     3. Follow the instructions to create a new account.
+     4. Once you have created your account, you will be redirected to the dashboard.
+Click on the "Admin" button in the top left corner.
+     5. Click on the "Create Property" button.
+     6. Select "Web" as the property type and click on the "Continue" button.
+     7. Enter a name for your property and click on the "Create" button.
+     8. Click on the "Tracking Info" button.
+     9. Click on the "Tracking Code" button.
+     10. Copy the "Tracking ID" and paste it in the GA_KEY field of the .env file.
 - Depending on which method you have chosen to test the app you must:
   - **Python Virtual Environment**: we recommend using Conda to manage virtual environments, so check in your terminal or command prompt if you have Conda installed by running the command
     ```